Princess Louise of Hesse-Darmstadt (1761–1829)

-Louise Henriette Karoline of Hesse-Darmstadt (15 February 1761 – 24 October 1829), was the first Grand Duchess of Hesse and by Rhine by marriage.
+Princess Louise of Hesse-Darmstadt (Louise Henriette Karoline; 15 February 1761 – 24 October 1829), was the first Grand Duchess of Hesse and by Rhine by marriage.

 Life

 Louise was a daughter of Prince George William of Hesse-Darmstadt (1722–1782) from his marriage to Countess Maria Louise Albertine of Leiningen-Dagsburg-Falkenburg (1729–1818), daughter of Count Christian Karl Reinhard of Leiningen-Dachsburg-Falkenburg-Heidesheim.